coolzoom/OregonCore/src/tools/mmaps_generator/Info/readme.txt

                                     false: skip battlegrounds (default)

 --debugOutput       [true|false]    create debugging files for use with RecastDemo
-                                    if you are only creating mmaps for use with MaNGOS, you don't want debugging files
+                                    if you are only creating mmaps for use with Moongose, you don't want debugging files

                                     false: don't create debugging files (default)